 In many cases, children come into the business at an early age.
-They are hired on when they’re young to perform general tasks around the company.
+They are hired when they’re young to perform general tasks around the company.
 Their real interests and skills begin to surface as they mature.
-Some owners come home every night complaining about the business and then wonder why their kids are not interested in pursuing a career in the company.
+Some owners come home every night complaining about the business and then wonder why their kids are not interested in pursuing a company career.
 Parents must look through their business eyes to establish what role their children can play in the business.
-Mentoring the next generation takes time, patience and above all a plan of action.
+Mentoring the next generation takes time, patience, and above all, a plan of action.
 Each situation can be very different.

 10 Action Items When Your Children Work In The Business